 If it were possible to enjoy a book through sheer force of wanting to enjoy it, I would have loved The Paying Guests by Sarah Waters.
 I’ve only read one of her other books, Fingersmith, and it became an immediate favorite.
-I’m currently re-reading it, so you’ll hear my enthusiastic endorsement soon enough.

 Back to The Paying Guests.

 For a good week, I considered posting it as a So Bad, I Read It For You, because there were moments when I was desperate for a spoiler-laden summary.
 Plus, I thought it might be fun to be stubbornly contrary and free myself from the no-touch-spoilers tap dance.
 In the end though, The Paying Guests isn’t “so bad” and earns a regular review.
 While there are stylistic and character choices I dislike, I can see where they hold value.
-Waters’ prose is solid, even if her characters are flat, and the book is 150 pages too long.
+Waters’s prose is solid, even if her characters are flat, and the book is 150 pages too long.

 Happily, it gets off to a good start.
 The reader is introduced to Frances Wray as Mr. and Mrs. Barber move into the home she shares with her mother.
-She is mourning her two brothers lost in the war and nursing a grudge against her father, who ruined the family’s finances before his death.
+Frances is mourning her two brothers lost in the war and nursing a grudge against her father, who ruined the family’s finances before his death.
 Although the book touches on the changing role of women post-WWI, there’s no mention of Frances looking for work.
 Had there been, she would have made a much more compelling character—being stuck in the house keeps her so rigid!
-But of course she has to have lodgers: how else would she meet Mr. and Mrs. Barber if they didn’t live in a big, old house together?
+But of course she has to have lodgers: How else would she meet Mr. and Mrs. Barber if they didn’t live in a big, old house together?